This isn't theoretical. Each phrase below has a documented track record. If you're job searching, you're seeing most of these weekly.

 "Unlimited PTO"

-The cynical version: unlimited PTO costs the company nothing and eliminates the liability of accrued vacation time they'd otherwise have to pay out.
-Before you see it as a benefit, ask current employees how many vacation days they actually took last year.
+The reality: unlimited PTO costs the company nothing and kills accrued vacation liability.
+Before you count it as a win, ask current employees how many vacation days they actually took last year.

 Red Flag 05